 He added that he was concentrating on staying out of jail and working hard to protect his six-year-old son from the life he has endured.
 Tas is brutally honest about the childhood sexual abuse that he thinks drove him to destruction.

 "In 1996, I was still thinking 'is it my fault that I got molested?'.
 I hadn't dealt with any issues.
 When turning world champion didn't fix me, like I thought it was going to do, I just became a full-blown druggie.
 I went bonkers on the coke and whatever I could get my hands on.
 I'd go straight, get a year in, maybe a couple of months, but I'd always end up on a wicked bender."

-All This Mayhem: Tas Pappas, with his brother, Ben (right) Things started to fall apart shortly afterwards as the pair were plagued by injury and sponsors began to look to a new generation of wild-child skateboarders.
+Things started to fall apart shortly afterwards as the pair were plagued by injury and sponsors began to look to a new generation of wild-child skateboarders.

 In 1999, their demise was sealed.
 On a trip back to Melbourne, Ben was caught trying to smuggle more than 100g of cocaine in his shoe.
 A subsequent conviction meant he could not return to America and ruled out a return to top-flight skateboarding.

 At home, things continued to nosedive and in 2007, Ben's body was picked out of the waters of the Melbourne Docklands.
 An inquest later found that Ben, at 28, had taken his own life after causing the death of his ex-girlfriend Lynette Phillips.